lunayht/tdd-python/README.md

 5. **Baby steps**: Implement simplest algorithm first, then generate it later when you identify some patterns.
 6. Refactor your codes.
 7. Refactor your tests too!
-8. Don't refactr when your tests are failing.
+8. Don't refactor when your tests are failing.
 Make tests pass first.

 ## References: